zsikkink/Pagetables/README.md

 ## Limitations and Future Work

--The current implementation does not support page deallocation or freeing of memory.
+- The current implementation does not support page deallocation or freeing of memory.
-The Library does not handle concurrent access to the page table.
+- The Library does not handle concurrent access to the page table.
 Synchronization mechanisms should be added for multi-threaded environments.
-The performance of the library can be improved b implementing optimizations such as translation lookaside buffers (TLBs).
+- The performance of the library can be improved b implementing optimizations such as translation lookaside buffers (TLBs).